 - You can maximize the search presence of your keywords by increasing your Ad Rank

-As a general rule in Adwords, you can make your ads be seen by more people that search for keywords related to them by increasing your Ad Rank.
+As a general rule in GoogleAds, you can make your ads be seen by more people that search for keywords related to them by increasing your Ad Rank.
 You want to improve your Ad Rank of your keywords because it will make them more competitive in the auctions and increase the volume of impressions.

 - Increasing the quality of ads (ad copy and landing pages)